Black Vulture Coragyps atratus

 Turkey Vulture Cathartes aura

 Turkey Vulture is the predominant vulture in Duval County and can be seen virtually any time you’re out birding.
 This species is abundant and widespread in any season and almost any time of day.
-Turkey Vulture has also been documented as a breeding species in the county but their nests are extremely difficult to locate.
+Turkey Vultures have also been documented as a breeding species in the county but their nests are extremely difficult to locate.
 Indeed, Stevenson and Anderson (1994) noted that the only “published” report of a nest in Florida since 1932 came from Grimes’ account in Duval County.

 Osprey Pandion haliaetus

 Osprey is a common species throughout the county and an abundant breeding species.
 Due to overlap in breeding and migration ranges, it is difficult to ascertain migrants from resident birds but they do become significantly more abundant in October during fall migration.
 During that time, it is common to see 15-25 individuals at coastal locations like Huguenot Memorial Park.
 They often build nests on cell towers, power line structures, channel markers in the river and intracoastal, and on raised platforms erected for that purpose.

 Swallow-tailed Kite Elanoides forficatus